snayfach/MicrobeCensus/README.md

 `export PYTHONPATH=$PYTHONPATH:/path/to/MicrobeCensus/microbe_census` or
 `echo 'export PYTHONPATH=$PYTHONPATH:/path/to/MicrobeCensus/microbe_census >> ~/.bash_profile'` to avoid entering the command in the future

-Finally, add the script directory to your PATH environmental variable:
+Finally, add the scripts directory to your PATH environmental variable:
-`export PATH=$PATH:/path/to/MicrobeCensus/scripts`
+`export PATH=$PATH:/path/to/MicrobeCensus/scripts` or
 `echo 'export PATH=$PATH:/path/to/MicrobeCensus/scripts'` to avoid entering the command in the future

 Now, you should be able to enter the command into your terminal without getting an error: